136 Creative Party Ideas

 Drink Drank Drunk is fun in a box.
 Just grab a deck and start playing.

-Thereâs also a bunch of different built-in game modes for you to try to keep your guests on their toes.
+There are also several different built-in game modes to keep your guests engaged.

-10. The pool dive
+14. The pool dive

 The perfect start to any pool party.
 Throw random items at the bottom of a swimming pool before your guests arrive.